znarthur/orange-spectroscopy/doc/widgets/spectra.rst

 We have used *Color by* option to display the type of each spectrum.
 Or you can also press 'C' and the plot will show colors.

 Now, let's say I am interested in those spectra, that are quite separated from the rest at wavenumber around 1027.
-I will press 'S', click once where I want my selection to start and once where I want it to end.
+I will press 'S' and drag a line.
 This will select the spectra under the line I have dragged.

 I can observe the selection in another **Spectra** widget or use it for further analysis.